unocss/unocss/packages/preset-typography/README.md

   the `table` element **(NOTE: `not` utility is only usable in class since it is only used in CSS** **selector & not scanned by UnoCSS)**.

+- **Compatibility Options**

+  This preset used some pseudo-classes which are not widely supported, but you can disable them.

-  If you enabled any of compatibility options, `not-prose` will be unavailable.
+  - If you enabled `noColonNot` or `noColonWhere`, `not-prose` will be unavailable.
+  - If you enabled `noColonIs`, attributify mode will have a wrong behavior.

 ## Utilities